All Episodes

 They didn't do anything to you.

-Uh and now we have a situation where, as you say, we are looking at a generation of wage slaves, reports USA Today.
+And now we have a situation where, as you say, we are looking at a generation of wage slaves, reports USA Today.

-Uh for the first time ever, first time ever, student loan debt has outpaced credit card debt, and unlike credit card debt, it can't be uh can't be paid back.
+For the first time ever, first time ever, student loan debt has outpaced credit card debt.

 Yeah, these guys down at the Occupy Wall Street demonstration.

-There's uh there's an uh fascinating video at National Review.
+There's a fascinating video at National Review.

-It was posted by my pals at National Review of some guy who's saying that he wants uh taxpayers, in effect, to pick up the tab for his college debt.
+It was posted by my pals at National Review of some guy who's saying that he wants taxpayers, in effect, to pick up the tab for his college debt.

-And the guy just says in that soporific brain dead voice of someone who's had uh too many decaf macchiatos before the camera was switched on.
+And the guy just says in that soporific, brain-dead voice of someone who's had too many decaf macchiatos before the camera was switched on, it just goes, well, it's just my opinion.

 It's whatever.